 Taught by highly acclaimed artists and practitioners, our course adopts an interdisciplinary approach to art and illustrative practice, grounded in historical context, yet inspired by contemporary trends; it is designed to empower you to produce personal and expressive portfolios that demonstrate the highest standards of creative agility and technical prowess.

-We will provide a strong foundation in material processes, including drawing, painting, sculpture, printmaking, photography, video and digital media, at all times emphasising your developing individual creativity.
-Through a rich and varied experience of in-house assignments, self-initiated tasks, national or international competitions, ‘live’ project or concept visualisation briefs, installations and exhibitions, you will have the opportunity to sample elements of professional practice, such as interpreting and responding to briefs, scheduling, working to deadlines, presenting ideas, budgeting and meeting the expectations of clients and contractors.
+You will have the chance to gain a strong foundation in material processes, including drawing, painting, sculpture, printmaking, photography, video and digital media, at all times emphasising your developing individual creativity.
+Through a rich and varied experience of in-house assignments, self-initiated tasks, national or international competitions, ‘live’ project or concept visualisation briefs, installations and exhibitions, you will have the opportunity to sample elements of professional practice, such as interpreting and responding to briefs, scheduling, working to deadline, presenting ideas, budgeting and meeting the expectations of clients and contractors.

-Coventry has a long and distinguished history of studio-based delivery; you will have access to industry-standard software, workshops and studio environments.
-Typical graduate portfolios might include digital imagery, drawing, painting, print making, performance, photography, collage and 3D sculpture.
+Coventry University has a long and distinguished history of studio-based delivery; you will have access to industry-standard software, workshops and studio environments.
+Typical graduate portfolios might include digital imagery, drawing, painting, printmaking, performance, photography, collage and 3D sculpture.

-Preparing you for graduation and the world of work, from the outset we will supply you with the professional skills associated with evaluating, exhibiting and distributing your work, which should become more visible to the outside world as the course progresses and your confidence grows.
-You will first share work in a ‘safe’ environment, making use of the two formal gallery spaces within the University, later showcasing your work in our final degree show and exhibiting alongside 3,000 other new graduates at New Designers in London, the UK's most important exhibition for emerging design, which attracts visitors from the world of art and design.
+We aim to help prepare you for graduation and the world of work, from the outset you will have the chance to develop the professional skills associated with evaluating, exhibiting and distributing your work, which will become more visible to the outside world as the course progresses and your confidence grows.
+You will be able to first share work in a ‘safe’ environment, making use of the two formal gallery spaces within the University, later having opportunities to showcase your work, culminating with the final public degree show.

 We have strong links with many regional arts organisations, for example, the Mead Gallery at the Warwick Arts Centre, Coventry Art space, Coventry Collective//Pod, the Herbert Art Gallery and Museum and the Earlsdon Festival.
 Our commercial partners include Warwickshire NHS Trust, the Coventry Building Society and Severn Trent Water, which runs an environmentally-themed annual student art commission with the chance for six students to display their work in the company’s state-of-the art Operations Centre in Coventry.